wstrinz/sadi-rb/README.md

 Write [SADI] Services in Ruby, using [ruby-rdf], then host them in a [Sinatra] application.

-Currently only support for [synchronous] services is implemented.
+Currently only support for [synchronous] services are fully supported, although an experimental [asynchronous] class is available.

 ### Usage